 How Long Do Toyota’s R Engines Last?

-The cast-iron block gave the 22-RE bulletproof reliability.
+The cast-iron block lends these motors bulletproof reliability.
 Of course, it wasn’t just the engine block that helped.
-Everything from the soft piston rings to its overhead valvetrain design played a significant role in the engine’s durability.
+Everything from the soft piston rings to the overhead valvetrain design played a significant role in ensuring durability.

-It’s not uncommon to see 22-REs lasting over 400,000 miles.
-Accounts of the engine crossing 500,000 miles are available across multiple forums and internet discussions.
+It’s not uncommon to see 22Rs and REs lasting over 400,000 miles.
+Accounts of the motors crossing 500,000 miles are available across multiple forums and internet discussions.

-Plus, the engine is designed to be relaxed and under-stressed.
-Low output paired with over-engineered internals is usually considered an excellent combination for a reliable engine, and the 22-RE is a prime example of that.
+Plus, the engines are designed to be relaxed and under-stressed.
+Low output paired with over-engineered internals is usually considered an excellent combination, and Toyota’s R motors are a prime example of that.

-While you may question its lack of power, the engine more than makes up for it with its longevity and reliability.
+While you may question their lack of power, the engines more than make up for it with their longevity and reliability.

 But unfortunately, nothing’s perfect.
-22-RE owners, especially post-1985 versions, have reported issues of a chattering sound emanating from the front of the engine.
+R engine owners, especially post-1985 versions, have reported issues of a chattering sound emanating from the front of the engine.

 The timing chain is stretched to a point where the tensioner cannot take up any more slack, causing it to rub against the chain guide and create noise.